Skip to main content

 The Riviera Nayarit is a hub of new luxury resorts.Photo credit: to zstock / Shutterstock

-Mexico’s most luxurious hotels and resorts are largely located south of Cancun and in the Los Cabos region of Baja California Sur.
-But these days, some of the most exciting hotels are opening in a region of growing development: the Riviera Nayarit.
-A couple hours north of Puerto Vallarta, you’ll find over-the-top resorts on empty stretches of beach, perfect for those looking for spa treatments, 5-star restaurants, or just a relaxing place to soak up the sun.
-If you're working with a tighter budget you're also in luck, as the nearby town of Sayulita has been attracting surf bums for decades.
+Just a couple of hours north of Puerto Vallarta, you’ll find over-the-top resorts on empty stretches of beach, perfect if you’re looking for spa treatments, 5-star restaurants, or just a relaxing place to soak up the sun.
+And if you’re working with a tighter budget you're also in luck, as the nearby town of Sayulita or even San Pancho—both still comparatively affordable hippie hideouts—have been attracting surf bums for decades.

 9. For couples: Bacalar, Quintana Roo